This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-In a bowl mix chopped parsley, cilantro, scallions, tarragon, dill, basil and chives.
+- In a large bowl mix chopped parsley, cilantro, scallions, tarragon, dill, basil and chives.
 Add cooled asparagus mixture.
 Set aside.

-Make the creamy filling: In a blender add water first, then chickpea flour, psyllium, hemp seeds, baking powder, sea salt, black pepper, miso, dijon, lemon juice, garlic, and turmeric.
+- Make the chickpea batter: In a blender add water first, then chickpea flour, psyllium, hemp seeds, baking powder, sea salt, black pepper, miso, dijon, lemon juice, garlic, and turmeric.
 Blend until silky smooth.

 Notes